(877) LASIK-55 or (650) 961-2585

 You may be a candidate if you:

-RLE and cataract surgery are essentially the same surgery.
+Refractive Lens Exchange and cataract surgery are essentially the same surgery.
 It’s just that they are performed for different reasons.
 RLE is an elective procedure done to improve one’s vision and eliminate the need for glasses.
 Removing the cataract in cataract surgery is done for medical reasons.
-Glasses and contact lenses can not correct your vision if you have a significant cataract in your eye.
+Glasses and contact lenses cannot correct your vision if you have a significant cataract in your eye.

 What are the differences in lenses?

 IOL’s come in many sizes, shapes and materials.
-Each has a unique characteristics and capabilities.
+Each technology has unique characteristics and capabilities.

-• New asheric design greatly reduces halos at night
+- New aspheric design greatly reduces halos at night

 Can RLE cure astigmatism?

-RLE does not correct astigmatism because astigmatism is not caused by the lens, itself, but by an irregularly shaped cornea.
+RLE does not correct astigmatism because astigmatism is not caused by the lens itself, but by an irregularly shaped cornea.
 However, if you have an astigmatism, Drs.
-Beers and Volpicelli can perform astigmatism reducing corneal incisions at the time of your procedure or LASIK 24 weeks after you’ve had RLE.
+Beers and Liu can perform astigmatism reducing corneal incisions at the time of your procedure or LASIK 24 weeks after you’ve had RLE.

 Is the RLE procedure painful?

 No. Drs.
-Volpicelli and Beers will give you Valium to relax you and will place anesthetic drops in your eye.
+Liu and Beers will give you Valium to relax and will place anesthetic drops in your eye.
 The procedure only takes about 20 minutes.

 Will I still have to wear glasses after surgery?

 Because Drs.
-Beers and Volpicelli generally use the Restor Multifocal or Crystalens® accommodating lens which have the ability to focus both near and far, many of our patients no longer need glasses.
+Beers and Liu generally use the latest lens technology implants, many of our patients no longer need glasses.

 What are the risks of RLE surgery?

 The risks associated with RLE surgery are the same as the risks associated with cataract surgery.
 There is a very low risk of infection since Drs.
-Volpicelli and Beers will prescribe antibiotic drops after surgery.
+Beers and Liu will prescribe antibiotic drops after surgery.
 The chances of a retinal detachment are slightly higher for people who are very nearsighted and have had cataract surgery.

 What are the benefits of RLE surgery?